Rules and Regulations 1004

 Subject to ITEM 518, any limitation on CSA's liability on the Bill of Lading and any alteration to the Bill of Lading shall be signed or initialed by the consignor and the CSA driver or representative and, unless signed and initialed, shall be without effect.

-1. It shall be the responsibility of the consignor to show correct shipping weight of the shipment on the Bill of Lading.
+1. It shall be the responsibility of the consignor to show correct shipping weight and dimensions of the shipment on the Bill of Lading.

-2. If the actual weight of the shipment does not agree with the weight shown on the Bill of Lading CSA may correct the weight shown on the Bill of Lading.
+2. If the actual weight and/or dimensions of the shipment does not agree with the weight and/or dimensions shown on the Bill of Lading CSA may correct the weight and or dimensions shown on the Bill of Lading.

 ITEM 520 Shipper Load or Consignee Unload